 This layer is used by all the layers.
-Typical parts are Real-time operating system functionality, C-library and debug components.
+Typical parts are real-time operating system functionality, C-library and debug components.

-5.3 System Control layer
+5.3 System control layer

-Part of the System Control layer provides functionalities which are a compound of device driver functionality.
+Part of the system control layer provides functionalities which are a compound of device driver functionality.

-Examples of the system control layer components are teletext, which uses the TS/PES package a part of MSP device driver and the AVG device driver.
-Also the front-end satellite component is a functional layer component, it uses the LNB device driver, the Satellite Tuner device driver and the TDA8044 device driver.
+Examples of the system control layer components are teletext, which uses the TS/PES package an part of MSP device driver and the AVG device driver.
+Also the front-end satellite component is a functional layer component, it uses the LNB device driver, the satellite tuner device driver and the TDA8044A device driver.